Chart Color Schemes

 Nicholls was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Nicholls' population showed high diversity with 29.8% born overseas and 25.2% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 52.6%.
-Buddhism's representation was higher than average in Nicholls at 3.2%, compared to the Australian Capital Territory's 3.9%.
+Nicholls had a higher cultural diversity than most nearby areas, with 29.8% of residents born overseas and 25.2% speaking a language other than English at home.
+Christianity was the predominant religion in Nicholls, accounting for 52.6% of its population.
+Buddhism, however, was more prevalent in Nicholls at 3.2%, compared to the Australian Capital Territory average of 3.9%.

 Frequently Asked Questions - Diversity